 If a poor man longs for riches and envies and hates the wealthy because of their possessions, he is NOT poor in spirit.

-So he cannot receive the blessing of which Our Lord spoke.
+Therefore, he cannot receive the blessing of which Our Lord spoke.

 In the same way, a rich man may be attached to his great wealth.

-Perhaps he aims at nothing else but to increase it and, because he is thinking of it all the time, neglects his duty to God and to his neighbour.
+Perhaps, he aims at nothing else but to increase it and, because he is thinking of it all the time, neglects his duty to God and to his neighbour.

 Above all, love of riches may causes him to be lacking in justice and charity.